magento/pagebuilder-docs/docs/extend-existing-content-type/how-to-add-appearances.md

 ## Step 1: Add virtual type for VisualSelect class

-First, we need a way select an appearance within the Admin UI.
+First, we need a way select our new appearance within the form.
 In Page Builder, we use the `VisualSelect` class.
 This class provides the UI for selecting different appearances.
 For example, the `VisualSelect` class for the Banner provides four appearances to choose from:

 ![Banner visual selector](../images/banner-visual-selector.png)